-- Have a backup plan.
-The Devils hasn't survived this long by being easy.
-Its location and distance from modern amenities can be quite the allure.
-However it can also be quite the trouble.
+Have a backup plan.
 Before you head out, give a run-down, including your contact information, to a trusted person.
 If anything were to happen, this person would be able to provide valuable assistance from afar.

-- Pack it in, Pack it out.
-You are responsible for your impact on the environment.
+LEAVE NO TRACE.
+Humans have an impact in every environment that we tread.
+Try and make your footprint on the Devils as small as possible.
 The Devils is an environmentally sensitive area that deserves your respect.
-Trash, human waste, invasive threats, and habitat disruption are all ways to get on the Devils radar.
-Help ensure the experience for years to come, be responsible.
+Trash, human waste, and habitat disruption are all detrimental to the pristine nature of the region.
+Help ensure other Texans can have a pristine wilderness experience for years to come.